RBBP Honey-buzzard survey 2020-21

 For further information, please contact the RBBP Secretary who will forward requests to the relevant organiser.

-We encourage all records to be submitted to the County Recorder, in confidence, in the usual way.
-An annual submission by these recorders is made to RBBP.
-In many counties, Honey-buzzard is a county description species, so supporting evidence may be required.
+In addition, we strongly encourage all records to be submitted to the relevant County Recorder, in confidence.
+In many counties, Honey-buzzard is rarity requiring a description to be submitted for acceptance, so supporting evidence may be required.
 A list of County Recorders can be found here.

 Photo of Honey-buzzard (left) by Ian Andrews; photo of potential habitat (right) by Mark Holling.